molefrog/wouter/README.md

 ### The power of HOOKS!

 **wouter** relies heavily on [React Hooks](https://reactjs.org/docs/hooks-intro.html).
-Thus it makes creating custom interactions such as route transitions or accessing router directly easier.
+Thus, it makes creating custom interactions such as route transitions or accessing router directly easier.
 You can check if a particular route matches the current location by using a `useRoute` hook:

 ```js
 import { useRoute } from "wouter";